ginsterbusch/ui-leaflet-integration/readme.txt

 * id - The ID template for the leaflet map.
 Defaults to 'ui-leaflet-map-id-%s'. %s is being replaced by the current map count.
 * marker_id - Marker ID template.
 Defaults to 'ui-leaflet-map-id-%s'. %s is replaced with a combination of the map count and marker count.
 * height - Height of the map.
 Defaults to '300px'.
 Please do NOT forget about adding a unit.
 Just a plain number, eg. 300, DOES NOT work.
+* use_search - set to 'true', 'yes' or '1' to enable the optional search field control in the frontend
+* search_position - where to position the search field control; available options are: 'topleft', 'topright', 'bottomleft', 'bottomright'

 = Available tile service handles =